nd1012/wan24-Crypto/src/wan24-Crypto/Pake.md

 salt, third parameter is the return value length (PBKDF#2 for example)
 - RND: A cryptographic random byte generator - first parameter is the return value length
+- ASSERT: Fails, if the expression (first parameter) resolves to `false`

 It's possible to include any payload data (`payload`) which is required to process a signup/authentication at the server side.
 It'd be possible to